apache/celeborn/docs/migration.md

 # Migration Guide

-## Upgrading from 0.4.0 to 0.4.1

-- Since 0.4.1, Celeborn master metrics `PartitionWritten` is renamed as `ActiveShuffleSize`.

-- Since 0.4.1, Celeborn master metrics `PartitionFileCount` is renamed as `ActiveShuffleFileCount`.

 ## Upgrading from 0.3 to 0.4

 - Since 0.4.0, Celeborn won't be compatible with Celeborn client that versions below 0.3.0.